rouxers/book/src/fb.md

 </div>

 - Optimize your Last Pair solution
     - FB last pair has lots of cases and elegant solutions can escape your notice.
-Drill on these in the following ways: use trainers to get random cases and reference the solutions; do untimed solves and experiment around with different ways to solve the same LP case
+Drill on these in the following ways: use trainers to get random cases and reference the solutions; do untimed solves and experiment around with different ways to solve the same LP case.

 - Watch Example Solves
     - Trainers can only help you so far -- example FB solves remain the best way to learn new ideas.
 Either watch example solves or go over text reconstructions.